-Start the ServeRAID Configuration program (see "Starting the ServeRAID Configuration Program" on page 77).
+Start the ServeRAID Configuration program (see "Starting the ServeRAID Configuration program" on page 77).

-- Select Rebuild/Device Management from the Main Menu; then, press Enter. - Select Set Device State from the next menu; then, press Enter. - Use the Up Arrow (↑) or Down Arrow (↓) key to highlight the appropriate drive; then, press Enter.
+- 2. Select Rebuild/Device Management from the Main Menu; then, press Enter. - 3.
+Select Set Device State from the next menu; then, press Enter. - Use the Up Arrow (↑) or Down Arrow (↓) key to highlight the appropriate drive; then, press Enter. - A screen similar to the following appears.